 All visitors can agree that Ketchikan is a stunning and breathtaking city.
 The surrounding area offers a wide variety of magical experiences for outdoor lovers to choose from.
 Downtown is a unique blend of modern bustle paired with wooden stairways and boardwalks.
-Lush rainforests encompass the area, and many out-of-town visitors can be found arriving at one of the 6 cruise ship ports.
-There are almost endless things to do in Ketchikan, the base for numerous Alaska excursions!
+Lush rainforests encompass the area, and many out-of-town visitors can be found arriving at one of the six cruise ship ports.
+There are almost endless things to do in Ketchikan, the base for numerous Alaska cruise excursions!

 The Ketchikan Creek flows through the middle of town, and both the town and the creek derive their name from the Tlingit name of the creek, Kitschk-hin.
 Historians believe the meaning of name is “The River Belonging to the Kitschk” or “Thundering Wings of an Eagle.”
-With one of the most densely populated bald eagle populations in Alaska, it’s not hard to image why the latter name might be correct.
+With one of the most densely populated bald eagle populations in Alaska, it’s not hard to imagine why the latter name might be correct.

 Who are the First Nations of the Ketchikan area?